-Our inspection of the roof void was somewhat restricted due to insulation material and storage items.
+Our inspection of the roof space was somewhat restricted due to the area being floored and lined and housing a good layer of insulation material.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.